Some time ago I began to understand and appreciate the impact that Victorian culture has had on certain holiday traditions.

 What’s in a sugar plum, anyway?

-And lastly, on a sort-of related note a well-known food from the Victorian era is the sugarplum, which regularly makes a reappearance in our Christmastime consciousness when we hear Tchaikovsky’s Nut Cracker Suite.
-But have you ever wondered what a sugarplum is?
+And lastly, on a related note, a well-known food from the Victorian era is the sugarplum, which regularly makes a reappearance in our Christmastime consciousness when we hear Tchaikovsky’s Nut Cracker Suite.
+Have you ever wondered what a sugarplum is?
 It’s really quite simple: a mixture of chopped figs, apricots, nut meats, and dates, along with some brandy and powdered sugar.
 Then, they are rolled into balls and coated with more powdered sugar.

 Visions of sugarplums danced in their heads.
 Visions of sugarplums danced in their heads.